 SPURS @ CUMC: A Biomedical Research Program for

-The SPURS Program, begun under the direction of Andrew Marks, M.D., Chair of the Department of Physiology and Cellular Biophysics, College of Physicians and Surgeons, in the summer of 2002, (then known as the Columbia Summer Research Fellowship Program) is designed to expand the pool of medical and biomedical research applicants from diverse and economically disadvantaged groups whose members have been underrepresented in medicine and biomedical research.
+The SPURS Program, begun under the direction of Andrew Marks, M.D., Chair of the Department of Physiology and Cellular Biophysics, College of Physicians and Surgeons.
+The program was initially known as the Columbia Summer Research Fellowship Program, is designed to expand the pool of medical and biomedical research applicants from diverse and economicallt disadvantaged groups whose members have been underrepresented in medicine and biomedical research.

 specific training in the indicated research area, the students receive in-depth training in